How to Develop an Engaging Personal Brand: 5 Crucial Steps

 3. Create and Share Valuable Content

-A report from the Content Marketing Institute says that 70% of consumers would rather read a story about a business than see an ad.
+According to a report from the Content Marketing Institute, 70% of people would rather learn about a company through an article than an advertisement.

 4. Engage with Your Audience

-Social media is a wonderful way to meet new people and make friends.
-A Sprout Social study shows that 64% of people have bought something after seeing a brand on social media.
+Social media is an awesome way to meet new people and you make friends.
+A Sprout Social survey reveals that 64% of consumers make a purchase after interacting with a brand on social media.

 5. Be Patient and Stay Authentic

 An individual’s brand needs time and effort to grow.
-As customers get to know one another, they begin to trust one another.
-Being consistent and having patience are two very important traits.
+As customers get to know each other, they begin to trust one another.
+Being consistent and having patience are two critical traits in personal branding.

-It’s very clear to users if you’re not who you say you are, which can hurt your reputation.
+It’s obvious to users if you’re not who you say you are, which can hurt your reputation.
 Genuineness, according to Neil Patel, is the key to making a special connection with your followers.

 By doing that, your brand will show the world who you are.
-The process of constructing your own name may take some time, but it will be well worth it in the end.
+The process of constructing your name may take some time, but it will be well worth it in the end for strong personal branding.

 Why Personal Branding Is Worth the Effort

 An investment in the long run can open professional prospects.
-You can become known, liked, and trusted and be considered an expert in your field if you have a good personal brand.
-If you nail your UVP, develop great content, and communicate with your community honestly, you can build a brand that connects.
+You can become known, liked, and trusted and be considered an expert in your field if you have a good personal branding strategy.
+If you nail your UVP, develop great content, and communicate with your community honestly, you can build a brand that connects using proven steps to develop personal branding.

 Duchess Smith